 His activities mainly focus on IT development and quantitative and qualitative methodologies and include four areas:

 – Participation in research projects: Frédéric Vergnaud participates in the data collection and editing needed by research projects, in the development of analysis methods as well as in the production and editing of research results.
-He namely collaborated to the MAPO and EPOKS projects about patients’ organizations by developing an online questionnaire coupled with a management interface.
+He namely collaborated to the MAPO and EPOKS european projects about patients’ organizations by developing an online questionnaire coupled with a management interface.

 * According summaries present in the bibliographic database